MichaelELeonard/Neural-Network-Challenge/README.md

 * Hidden layer three – 20 neurons, activation function ‘relu’<br>
 * Hidden layer four – 20 neurons, activation function ‘relu’<br>
 * Output layer – 1 neuron, activation function ‘sigmoid’<br>
 The complexity of this optimization model was again increased by creating 4 hidden layers with 20 neurons per layer in an attempt to boost model’s performance.
 ‘LeakyReLU” was used as the activation function for the first two hidden layers and the ‘Classification’ bin cutoff value was reduced to 280 to try and bring more variability to the model.
-Unfortunately, the results came in less than the original attempt producing 72.7% predictive accuracy and a loss of 0.56
+Unfortunately, the results again came in at less than the original attempt, producing 72.7% predictive accuracy and a loss of 0.56

 <img src="ReadMe Pics/Opp Output Pic4.png" width="522" height="316">
 <img src="ReadMe Pics/Opp Output Pic5.png" width="596" height="52">